WilliamSchack/Spotify-Downloader/README.md

    - **M3U, XSPF, PLS** The type of playlist file that will be outputted

 **Playlist File Name**
+- Enclosing tag input sets the characters to open and close a tag
+    - Left character sets the opening input
+    - Right character sets the closing input
-- Specify the way the playlist file will be named.
-This must be an **ABSOLUTE FILE PATH** using <Download Path> will make it relative to the download path
+- Input specifies the way the playlist file will be named.
+This must be an **ABSOLUTE FILE PATH** using &lt;Download Path&gt; will make it relative to the download path
 - "../" is also valid, it will go back a folder

 **Playlist File Name Tags**